Warplanes of Germany: Luftwaffe Heinkel He 177 Greif

 (Bundesarchiv, Bild 101I-676-7969A-24 / Lückel / CC-BY-SA 3.0)

-Heinkel He 177 Bomber.
+Crew members gather around a Heinkel He 177 bomber at Tannenberg, East Prussia, before a mission.
+The bomber normally carried a crew of five.
 It was dubbed the ‘flaming coffin’ by its crews as overheating was the cause of many engine fires.

 The Heinkel He 177 Greif (Griffin) was a long-range heavy bomber flown by the Luftwaffe during the Second World War.
 The introduction of the He 177 to combat operations was significantly delayed, by both problems with the development of its engines and frequent changes to its intended role.
 Nevertheless, it was the only long-range, heavy bomber to become operational with the Luftwaffe during the war.
 The He 177 had a payload/range capability similar to that of four-engined heavy bombers used by the Allies in the European theatre.